WebSciences/searcular-old/README.md

-searcular
+Searcular
 =========

-social and collaborative search platform
+A social and collaborative search platform